Collins Radio Company

 neighborhoods.
 Ham antennas and, many times even "ham radio operation,"

-is forbidden in all of these types of controlled housing developments.
+is forbidden in all of these types of "group-controlled" housing developments.
 So, the

 next time you're working on your 32V-3, with the two perf-metal shields